 Don’t be afraid to make some noise on social media even before you launch your website.
 Attracting attention to your new eCommerce store and its products beforehand will ensure that you don’t start at zero.
 Consider posting flattering pictures of your products on Instagram.
 You can also write some helpful blog articles about the kind of products you sell and share them on Facebook, Twitter, or LinkedIn.

 When is the best time to launch your eCommerce business?
 That is entirely dependent on your product, which you absolutely have to have in stock beforehand.

 Take care not to pick a launch date that is overshadowed by any major holiday.
 That being said, some products sell better at certain times of the year.
 If you are selling school supplies, you want your store up and running before the back-to-school season.
 By launching your eCommerce store before any typical high traffic dates, you will also buy yourself time to test it before the big sale period.
 There is no less opportune time for your eCommerce store to have a hiccup than during the busiest time of the year.

 9. Run Ads

 You will no doubt want to run ads to make sure that people find your new business.
 Facebook and Google both provide well-established options for this.
 Targeted ads are an excellent way to reach a wider audience that may be interested in your products.
 However, make sure that your website is in order before you invest in ads.
 If the landing page is not what visitors expect it to be, they will simply bounce and go elsewhere.

 Analyze the data that you gather while running your ad campaigns.
 Try different tactics and see which have the best results.

 Set up Google Analytics early.
 It will help you keep track of the number of visitors and their behavior while they browse your eCommerce store.
-By checking in on the data regularly you will be able to identify any problem pages that need seeing to.
+By adopting the data-driven method, you will be able to identify any problem pages that need seeing to.
 This will help you make informed decisions about your business.